iTwin/unreal-engine-3dft-plugin/README.md

 - Textures are not supported
 - UV channels are not exported
-- Material mapping is reduced to Base Color, Specular, Roughness and Metallic.
+- Material mapping supports Base Color, Specular, Roughness and Metallic
-- Reality Data is not directly supported
+- Reality Data is not supported
+- Saved views API is minimally supported (only certain camera transitions are supported to demonstrate how to transform iModel coordinates)
-- Issues and Saved Views APIs are not supported
+- Issues API is not supported
+- Scheduling animation is not exported.

 <br/>